divio/divio-cloud-docs/background/services.rst

 ..  note::

-    The Services view is currently provided as a Beta feature, and is available only to users who have signed up for access to Beta-release features.
+    The Services view is currently provided as a Beta feature.

 As well as its application code, a Divio project can include various services that are provided independently, such as a database, media storage, a message queue and so on.
 These can be added, removed and configured in the *Services* view of any